 We’d had a good run.
-In several decades of both personal and group international travel, after many airport transfers, some cancelled or delayed flights, complicated airport changes and visits to remote regional airports, we’d never lost a single piece of luggage.
+In several decades of both personal and group international travel we’d never lost a single piece of luggage.
 That is…..until 11 days ago!

-As our Mount Elbrus group assembled at the small regional airport in Russia and prepared for the transfer to our valley hotel, the news came through that two team members who had arrived earlier were missing their bags.
+As our Mount Elbrus group assembled in Russia, the news came through that two team members were missing their bags.
 Their carefully packed duffles, full of the essential kit for a high altitude expedition, were lost somewhere in transit.
-They were gutted and so was I. Knowing the in country options, I was confident we could find enough replacement kit to ensure their Elbrus adventure could still go ahead, but I also knew how frustrating and disappointing the situation would be for them after the detailed prep they had put into their gear choices.
+They were gutted and so was I. Knowing the in country options, I was confident we could find replacement kit to ensure their Elbrus adventure could proceed.
+I also knew how frustrating and disappointing the situation would be for them.
+Especially after the detailed prep they had put into their gear choices.

-We got by and both of them summited, but as we left for home there was still no sign of their bags and they faced the ongoing hassle of making an insurance claim and replacing lost items.
-The situation led to a lot of discussion about how to avoid similar things happening in the future and the team had lots of good suggestions.
+We got by and both of them summited.
+But, as we left for home, there was still no sign of their bags.
+They now faced the ongoing hassle of making an insurance claim and replacing lost items.
+The situation led to a lot of discussion about how to avoid similar things happening in the future.
 I thought it worth sharing 15 ideas for avoiding the lost luggage nightmare……

 1. Minimise transfers

-It can be hard sometimes, but avoiding transfers (or at least minimising them) will increase your chances of your bags arriving on the carousel.
-It may even be worth paying a bit more for your flight to minimise transfers (which will likely make for a more pleasant journey anyway).
-For example, you can fly to Delhi direct from London or you can fly from London to Dubai and then on to Delhi.
+It can be hard sometimes, but avoiding transfers (or at least minimising them) will increase your chances of your bags arriving.
+It may be worth paying a bit more for your flight to minimise transfers.
+This will likely make for a more pleasant journey anyway.
 Clearly, the more transfers, the more the risk.